In college my girl friends and I asked a lot of questions.

 Fast forward 10 years and I still don’t have all the answers, but that doesn’t mean there is a shortage of advice out there.

 Sheryl Sandberg, CEO of Facebook and author of Lean In, a book on helping women reach their full potential would say yes you can have it all – by making smarter choices.
 She believes women unintentionally hold themselves back by basing decisions on future events that haven’t happened yet, instead of making the best choices now.
-Sandberg is also a wife and mother.
+Sandberg is a mother and a wife until her husband unfortunately passed away not too long ago.

 Meanwhile, Anne-Marie Slaughter, a professor emerita at Princeton University, former dean of Princeton’s Woodrow Wilson School of Public and International affairs, and former director of policy planning for the U.S. State Department wrote a response opinion editorial in 2012 titled, “Why Women Still Can’t Have It all.”
 In 2011, 18 months into her new job at the State Department, Slaughter left her high-powered (and we can assume well-paid) job to focus more time on her family, including her then 14-year old son who was having trouble in school.